iaman877/100DaysofCode/README.md

 Today I successfully deploy AWS load balancer https://youtu.be/h63sHgnb1b4
 ## Day 55 of 100DaysOfCode
 Done some exceptional handeling question in java  https://github.com/BhardwajAman199/OOPs-with-JAVA/tree/master/Lab%20Experiment/lab7
+## Day 56 of 100DaysOfCode
+Solved some C problems on Hackerrank https://www.hackerrank.com/bhardwajaman877?hr_r=1
+## Day 57 of 100DaysOfCode
+Controlling LED with a Button on on arduino.
+I will come up with patterns of blinking.
+## Day 58 of 100DaysOfCode
+Solved some C problems on Hackerrank https://www.hackerrank.com/bhardwajaman877?hr_r=1